Educational Technology Training Grants - FY 2019

 Grant Period: September 1, 2018 - August 30, 2019

 The Educational Technology Training Grants are annual awards, and any activities funded must occur during the specified grant award period.
 Awardees must obligate their funds by the end of the grant award period in which the funds were awarded.
 Funds must be liquidated 60 days from the end of the grant period.

 Note: Consortia who miss submitting reimbursement claims for a specific period may submit claims up until the due date of the final request for reimbursement claims, which is October 30, 2019.

 |September 1, 2018 - January 31, 2019||February 23, 2019|

 (All reimbursement requests must be submitted to DOA - TEACH by October 30, 2019.)

 Frequently Asked Questions: FAQsFY19.pdf

 We've compiled a list of frequently asked questions.
 However, if you need clarification on one of these questions or have a different question, contact TEACH - email@example.com or 608-261-5054.
 It is our pleasure to serve you.

-2017 TEACH Teacher Technology Training Grantees may transfer awarded funds amongst their district's approved teaching events upon approval by TEACH.
+2019 TEACH Technology Training Grantees may transfer awarded funds amongst their organization's approved teaching events upon approval by TEACH.
 Consortia Fiscal Agents should contact the TEACH Grants Administrator for details.